 Have you ever seen or eaten a classic Swedish Sela?
 This is a fun and easier alternative making it a muffin instead.
 These Semla muffins are vegan, gluten and sugar free.
 They’re really easy to make, taste amazing and are such a great afternoon snack or dessert.

-We have a few traditional pastries in Sweden.
-I guess most of you know Swedish cinnamon buns?
-Cinnamon buns and meatballs are what we are known for.
-But we actually do have a few more pastries that are less know abroad.
+I guess Sweden is most known for Swedish Cinnamon Buns… and meatballs.
+Yep, at least that’s what I always hear while talking to people abroad.
+But we actually do have a few more classic Swedish foods and pastries, that are less know abroad.
 During Christmas we eat saffron buns, for Midsummer we make strawberry cake… and in February we eat Semla.
-A classic semla is a yeast wheat bun filled with almond paste and topped with whipped cream.
-It should actually be eaten during the official Semla day which is in February (also called “Fettisdagen” meaning Fatty day).
-But we start indulging on this pastry already in January (hand in hand with all our New Years resolutions haha).
-There are never ending debates going on regarding how much almond past vs whipped cream there should be.
-Should the almond paste be smooth or should there be some chunks of almonds left?
-Everyone has their own way of eating their Semla and preferences on how much of everything should be added to it.
-Anyways, Im really not a big fan of the classic Semla.
-I think they’re pretty boring and bland.
-It’s a wheat bun with whipped cream on top.
-I don’t know about you, but for me it’s not really that intriguing.
+A classic semla is a yeast wheat bun filled with almond paste/marsipan and topped with whipped cream.
+Traditionally it was eaten during the official Semla day named “Fettisdagen” (Shrove Tuesday).
+But nowadays they’re sold from early January.
+A never ending debate that is lively discussed during “fika” (Swedish word for coffee and cake that you have in the afternoon) is the almond paste to whipped cream ratio in a perfect Semla.
+But also if the almond paste/marsipan should be smooth or slightly chunky.
+How sweet should the cream be?
+Do you lick the cream off the lid and use it to scoop more creams or eat the lid first, then dig into the rest of the Semla, ending up with cream on your nose.
+Some people argue the one and only way of eating a Semla is the traditional old-style way, where you place your smell in a bowl of hot milk and eat it using a spoon.
+Everyone has their own idea of the perfect Semla and how it should be eaten.
+I would say most Sweden love to eat Semla… but unfortunately Im not one of them.
+I find them quite boring and just overwhelming.
 So I thought I give the classic Semla a face lift by making it a muffin Semla instead.
 Because who doesn’t love muffins?
 Especially when it’s a tender, soft muffins spiced with freshly ground cardamom seeds, stuffed with home made almond paste and just a little whipped cream on top.
 And the best part?
 These Semla muffins are vegan, gluten and sugar free.

 A few tips: